GoodManWEN/CalculateExpression/README.md

 # Calculate Expression
-### A simple calculator dealing with expressions in string type ,using stack.
+### A simple calculator dealing with expressions in string type ,using stack data structure.

 # Features